Mary Berry Bara Brith Recipe

 The History Of Bara Brith

 Traditionally this bread was made in tiny villages all over Wales.
-Once all the bread for the day had finished baking, all the leftover fruit was gathered and this loaf was baked out of that.
-It was hence the last item to be baked and has risen from humble origins to become a popular form of tea cake in today’s day.
+Once all the bread for the day had finished baking, all the leftover fruit was gathered, and this loaf was baked out of that.
+It was hence the last item to be baked and has risen from humble origins to become a popular form of tea cake today.

 Is It Bread?
 Is It Cake?

 Traditionally Bara Brith was a loaf of spiced bread with a touch of sweetness that was enjoyed at tea.
-However, over the years with different variations of it springing up, the bread metamorphosed into the cake.
-Today, there are versions of this recipe that will yield a cake and others that will yield bread.
+However, with different variations of it springing up, the bread metamorphosed into the cake over the years.
+Today, versions of this recipe will yield a cake and others that will yield bread.
 The proportions of this recipe can be manipulated to get what best suits your needs.

 - 375 gm mixed, dried fruit

 - 250 gm light muscovado sugar